 What other toppings would go well on this dish?

 Your imagination is the limit!
-You could serve this dish with sour cream or Mexican crema for a bit more richness.
+You could serve this dish with sour cream or crema Mexicana for a bit more richness.
 Cilantro and green onions are always a favorite garnish at our house.
 Feel free to drizzle with hot sauce for some added heat and serve with fresh avocado slices.

 Can I use store bought ingredients for this dish?